 As much as data and insights can tell us, quality content is a necessity in any email marketing effort.
-Data can tell you who you should be speaking to, but expression is all about the “how”.
+Data can tell you who you should be speaking to, but the expression is all about the “how”.
 In breaking down the method of how to write compelling email copy, Tayo introduces us to the SUCCESs principle.
 SUCCESs is an acronym for the following:

 Through these principles, he consistently turns out content that resonates with his target audience.
 He recommends that business owners and marketing execs strive to deliver on at least two or three of these elements.

-Simplicity is at the core of all good marketing.
-Simplicity gives your content a better shot at relatability.
+This is at the core of all good marketing.
+It gives your content a better shot at relatability.
 Email content should be direct and succinct with minimal fluff.
 Whenever you’re fleshing out your email marketing ideas, think to yourself, “How can I make this so simple that everyone gets it?”
 Some email marketers’ attempts at creativity have obscured their content’s main points.
 So, for the best results, always communicate your products’ key attributes and benefits in the simplest terms possible.

 For marketing to be attention-grabbing, it has to provide some sort of significance to its viewer.
 However, that’s easier said than done.
 If attention is marketing’s currency, how do we go about making enough of it?
 Email marketers do this by harnessing the power of “the unexpected”.
 To do this, you must be original and unconventional with your content and its presentation.
 Whether you go for something visually arresting or verbally profound, make sure you use the element of surprise to lure the reader in.